yunlianqk/HouckLabCodebase/@HolzworthHS9000/README.md

 ```matlab
 devices = HolzworthHS9000.FindDevices();
 ```
 `device` will be a string containing addresses of the currently connected devices.
+The address should be in the format of `model-serial-channel`.

 To open the instrument,
 ```matlab